-The net proceeds to us from this offering (after deducting the underwriters' discounts and commissions and our offering expenses) are estimated to be \$ million, and million if the underwriters exercise in full their over-allotment option with respect to the common stock.
+The net proceeds to us from this offering (after deducting the underwriters' discounts and commissions and our offering expenses) are estimated to be approximately \$649.0 million, and approximately \$746.5 million if the underwriters exercise in full their over-allotment option with respect to the common stock.
 We are required by the terms of the partnership agreement with Macerich Partnership to invest, contribute or otherwise transfer the net proceeds of any sale of the common stock to Macerich Partnership in exchange for securities of Macerich Partnership that have economic interests substantially similar to those of the common stock.
-Macerich Partnership intends to use the net proceeds from this offering to pay the purchase price for Valley River Center, a 916,000 square foot super-regional mall in Eugene, Oregon, to repay a portion of the indebtedness incurred for the acquisition of Wilmorite, which (depending on the amount of net proceeds received) will include the repayment of the amount outstanding under the \$650 million interim loan facility with a term of up to two years and bearing interest initially at LIBOR plus 1.60%, increasing to LIBOR plus 2.0% in April 2006 (the effective interest rate on this debt at January 12, 2006 is 6.35%) and to repay other outstanding indebtedness, which may include indebtedness under our credit facilities.
+Macerich Partnership intends to use the net proceeds from this offering to pay a portion of the purchase price for Valley River Center, a 916,000 square foot super-regional mall in Eugene, Oregon and to repay a portion of the indebtedness incurred for the acquisition of Wilmorite, which will include the repayment of the amount outstanding under the \$650 million interim loan facility with a term of up to two years and bearing interest initially at LIBOR plus 1.60%, increasing to LIBOR plus 2.0% in April 2006 (the effective interest rate on this debt at January 12, 2006 is 6.35%).
 See "Summary-Our Company-Wilmorite Acquisition" and "-Valley River Center Acquisition."